Clock Monte Carlo methods

 which also satisfies the detailed-balance condition $ \pi(\scrS)p(\scrS \myto \scrS') = \pi(\scrS')p(\scrS' \myto \scrS)$.
 Hereinafter we omit the dependence on $\scrS \myto \scrS'$ except in case it hinders the clarity.
-A crucial feature of Eq.~(\ref{eq:Fact}) is the consensus rule: as the transition probability $P_{\rm fac}$ is a product of independent factors $p_i$, an attempted move is accepted {\em only if} all the factors give the permission.
-This leads to a lower acceptance probability in Eq.~(\ref{eq:Fact}) than Eq.~(\ref{eq:Metro}).
-However, we show here how it plays a key role in designing the clock technique that dramatically reduces the computational complexity from O$(N)$ to O(1), and thus can greatly improve the {\it overall} performance.
+The factorized filter is a key component of the recent EC methods, as it allows one to extract interesting system symmetries.
+On a more general level, the factorization of transition rates can also play an important physical role in dynamical studies \cite{Hucht_2009}.
+A crucial feature of Eq.~(\ref{eq:Fact}) is the consensus rule: As the transition probability $P_{\rm fac}$ is a product of independent factors $p_i$, an attempted move is accepted {\em only if} all the factors give permission (Fig.~\ref{fig:Clock}).
+This leads to a lower acceptance probability in Eq.~(\ref{eq:Fact}) than in Eq.~(\ref{eq:Metro}).
+However, we show here how it plays a key role in designing the clock technique that dramatically reduces the computational complexity from O$(N)$ to O(1), greatly improving the {\it overall} performance.

 Without loss of generality, we illustrate the clock FMet method in the example of a long-range O$(n)$ model of $N \! + \!
 1$ spins, with the Hamiltonian